-Bush statements on and court orders
+Bush statements on wiretaps and court orders

 You be the judge.
-The url below is a site which contains multiple citations and links directly back to the White House press site in which the President states that a is required in order to have a wire tap.
+The url below is a site which contains multiple citations and links directly back to the White House press site in which the President states that a court order is required in order to have a wire tap.
 The citations and links continue right up to late 2005.
 The statements were made in a period during which the government was engaging in wiretaps of calls in which at least one of the parties was here in the US (that would be domestic) and for which no court orders or judicial review took place.

 The actions and the statements can't easily be reconciled.
 The President has since acknowledged that these wiretaps took place without court orders and had been taking place for years, but now states he doesn't need court orders.